Lokendraydv/mlgcp1/README.md

 # mlgcp1
-this is my LR code for gcp deployment
+This is my ML  LR code for gcp deployment.